ThiHoangPham/online-cafe/README.md

 # Acceptance Criteria
 ```
-GIVEN an e-commerce café web app
+GIVEN an Online Cafe Store
+WHEN I load App
+THEN I am presented with a menu, navBar, and Login/Signup, and a photo with a description of the store
+WHEN I click on an order button takes me to the main menu
+THEN I am presented with all drinks lists and an add cart button, and a customized button
-WHEN I review the app’s store
+WHEN I am not logged in and enter the site
-THEN I find that the app uses a Redux store instead of the Context API
+THEN I still can see all the store menu, choose the foods/drink I want
+WHEN I click on the Login/Signup menu option
+THEN a modal appears on the screen with a toggle between the option to log in or sign up
+WHEN the toggle is set to Signup
+THEN I am presented with three inputs for a username, an email address, a password, and a signup button
+WHEN the toggle is set to log in
+THEN I am presented with two inputs for an email address and a password and login button
+WHEN I enter a valid email address and create a password and click on the signup button
+THEN my user account is created, and I am logged in to the site
+WHEN I enter my account’s email address and password and click on the login button
+THEN I, the modal closes, and I am logged in to the site
-WHEN I review the way the React front end accesses the store
+WHEN I am logged in to the site
-THEN I find that the app uses a Redux provider
+THEN I can use all the functions, an option to see my cart remove any item, and it can take me to the check out page if need
+THEN that book’s information is saved to my account
-WHEN I review the way the app determines changes to its global state
+WHEN I click on the option to see my cart
-THEN I find that the app passes reducers to a Redux store instead of using the Context API
-WHEN I review the way the app extracts state data from the store
-THEN I find that the app uses Redux instead of the Context API
+THEN I am presented with the drinks/foods I have chosen to my cart, each featuring their customization
+WHEN I click on the Remove button on an item
+THEN that item is deleted from my cart list
-WHEN I review the way the app dispatches actions
+WHEN I click on the Logout button
-THEN I find that the app uses Redux instead of the Context API
+THEN I am logged out of the site and presented with the home page
 ```

 # Live Heroku Deployment